Pinterest Hidden Image

 Yes, if you don't require gluten-free millionaires shortbread, you can make the base with a vegan classic shortbread crust using plain flour instead of almond flour.

 The ratios of vegan butter to flour are a little different due to the lower fat content in plain flour vs. almond flour.
-I've included the variations in the notes of the recipe card at the end of this post.
+I've included the variations in the notes of the printable recipe card at the end of this post.

 How long will millionaires shortbread keep?
+Can they be frozen?

 stack of caramel slices on a metal tray with sea salt on top.Pin